oneworldplate.com

 Michael Jordan and Kobe Bryant, according to Mark Jackson, were the most difficult NBA players to defend.

+Michael Jordan and Kobe Bryant would do anything to win.
 The Los Angeles Lakers’ Kobe Bryant and the Chicago Bulls’ Michael Jordan converse on the floor | VINCENT LAFORET/AFP via Getty Images

 During his 17-year professional career, Mark Jackson battled hundreds of NBA players.
 From 1987 to 2004, he was a member of seven different teams, thus he had to defend everyone from Jordan to Bryant to LeBron James.